CamCove-Crichton/newborn-photography/README.md

 - To allow users to be able to like and comment on blog posts
 - To have the admin be able to update images on the gallery page
 - To allow users the ability to like or favorite images in the gallery as poses they would like to try achieve in their photoshoot session
+- To allow users to customise their profile, like adding their address and contact number and a profile picture

 ### Wireframes & Database Designs